 This Payesh Recipe also called Nolen Gurer Payesh is decadent creamy pudding made with fresh date palm jaggery and rice.
 Though, a winter special from the Bengali cuisine, there are other variations of the Payesh Recipe made with different varieties of this typical jaggery available all year round.

-Sabudana Khichdi is a fasting savory dish made with soaked tapioca pearls (sabudana), mixed and cooked in a ghee sautéed mix of cumin seeds, green chillies, boiled potatoes, roasted crushed peanuts and edible rock salt (sendha namak).
-It is usually had during Hindu fasting days like Navratri, Ekadashi, Mahashivratri.
-It is also a gluten-free recipe.
+Sabudana Khichdi is a fasting savory dish made with soaked tapioca pearls cooked with ghee, cumin seeds, green chillies, boiled potatoes, crushed roasted peanuts, and rock salt (sendha namak).
+It is commonly prepared during Hindu fasting days such as Navratri, Ekadashi, and Mahashivratri.
+This dish is naturally gluten-free.

 Sabudana Vada is a popular savory deep fried snack made during Hindu fasting days, featuring tapioca pearls (sago), potatoes, peanuts and herbs.
 They are naturally gluten-free and vegan.
 This fail-proof Maharashtrian style Sabudana Vada recipe gives you a super delicious crispy vada with a soft and light interior.

-Medu vada are crisp and fried doughnut shaped fritters made with black gram (urad dal), herbs and spices.
-These urad dal vada are also known as Garelu in Andhra, Uzhunnu Vada in Kerala, Uddina Vada in Kannada and Medhu Vadai, Ulundu Vadai in Tamil.
+Medu Vada are crisp, fried, doughnut-shaped fritters made from black gram (urad dal) batter mixed with herbs and spices.
+Also known as Garelu in Andhra, Uzhunnu Vada in Kerala, Uddina Vada in Karnataka, and Medhu Vadai or Ulundu Vadai in Tamil Nadu.
+Traditionally they are always served with sambar and coconut chutney.

 Ribbon Pakoda or Ribbon Murukku are fried crisp ribbon shaped savory snack from South India.
 They are easy to prepare and tastes good too.
 They are also known as ola pakoda or nada thenkuzhal.